flengyel/Zettel/README.md

 ## Self-documenting Zettel template

 The following self-documenting note specification includes explanatory definitions and index documentation.
-Your notes will use only YAML front matter, the H1 header, the `## SEE ALSO`, and `## References` sections, with your own content.
+Your notes will use only the YAML front matter, the H1 header, the `## SEE ALSO`, and `## References` sections with your own content.

-Replace the metavariables `<ID>`, and `<TITLE>`; the angle brackets do not appear in a completed Zettel.
+Replace the metavariables `<ID>`, and `<TITLE>`; the angle brackets do not appear in a completed note.
-The metabvariable `<ID>` is the unique, immutable ID of the Zettel and is identical to the filename without the `.md` extension.
+The metavariable `<ID>` is the unique, immutable ID of the note and is identical to the filename without the `.md` extension.
 We leave the format of `<ID>` unspecified except for uniqueness, immutability, and operating system compatibility, with the exception of the reserved `<ID>` values below.

-In our system, we use a keyword followed by a timestamp, but our ID formats have changed over time.
+In this system, current notes use a keyword followed by a timestamp, but ID formats have changed over time.

 ### YAML Front Matter

-Each note begins with YAML front matter beginning on the first line of the document and ending with lines containing three consecutive dashes (`---`), as shown immediately below.
+Each note begins with YAML front matter: a first line containing three consecutive dashes (`---`), followed by YAML properties, and closed by another line containing three consecutive dashes.

 The value of the `id:` property is `<ID>`.
 The value of the `title:` variable consists of `<ID>`, one space, and `<TITLE>`.

-The `reference-section-title:` property is used by Pandoc to generate bibliography when the Zettel contains Pandoc-style citations.
+The `reference-section-title:` property is used by Pandoc to generate a bibliography when the note contains Pandoc-style citations.
 The value of the `reference-section-title:` property is `References`, as shown below.

 ```markdown
 ---